rbeitz6303/Hello_World/README.md

 -------
 ## Description
 This is my gethub acoount for class

+My name is Ryan Beitz I am a senior at Iowa studying business analytics.
+I currently have a job for after graduation working as a Superintendent on a construction site also known as a Field Engineer.

 ---------
 # **How to Run Program**